 With so many aspects to consider, it is helpful to have an experienced professional to offer advice against a potential takeover.
 D. & A. MacLeod has worked with numerous organizations on financial and operational restructuring to help them recover from debt, insolvency, bankruptcy and other significant issues that often affect businesses.

 Corporate restructuring solutions are designed to help businesses in Ottawa and Eastern Ontario correct financial problems within a company to avoid bankruptcy, insolvency, and seizure.
-With multiple locations and 65 years of experience, we are a trusted source of information for corporate financial instability.
+With multiple locations and over 65 years of experience, we are a trusted source of information for corporate financial instability.